• Have you picked a good date?

 If you're running a smaller event we suggest using stock photos.
 Stock photo libraries are cheaper than you think (even sometimes free).

-Here A few great stock image libraries:
+Here are a few great stock image libraries:

 Is there a well-known artist, speaker or personality?
 Leverage their involvement by including their image in your event imagery.
 They have pull-power.